eadxm/Kestrel-Arch/README.md

 ## 🧠 Smart Hardware Recognition Engine

-Unlike static installers, **Architect** evaluates your specific machine mid-deployment to ensure maximum performance and stability:
+Unlike static installers, **Kestrel** evaluates your specific machine mid-deployment to ensure maximum performance and stability:

 **Dynamic CPU Microcode:** Automatically detects Intel or AMD architecture and injects the proper silicon microcode (intel-ucode / amd-ucode) directly into the bootloader.